amartripathi0/youtube-playlist-analyzer/README.md

 # YouTube Playlist Analyzer

-A web application to calculate the total watch time of YouTube playlists at various playback speeds, developed to explore React, Vite, Tailwind CSS, Google Youtube API data fetching, and deployment with Vercel.
+A web application to calculate the total watch time of YouTube playlists at various playback speeds, developed using Nextjs, Typescript, React, Vite, Tailwind CSS, Google Youtube API data fetching, Framer Motion and deployment with Vercel.

 ## Project Background